EXTREMOPHILARUM/aqui/README.md

      keytool -genkeypair -v -storetype PKCS12 -keystore my-release-key.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000
      ```
    - Then move the generated file to `android/app/`
+   - **Important**: The key alias must be exactly `my-key-alias` as configured in the app's build.gradle

 2. Create a `.env` file in the project root with your keystore passwords:
    ```